 I-Incomplete.
-Used to indicate incomplete assignments, absences from final or other examinations, or any other course work not completed by the end of the semester only because of circumstances beyond the student's control.
+Used to indicate incomplete assignments, absences from final or other examinations, or any other course work not completed by the end of the semester.

-An I grade must be removed no later than the end of the first six weeks of the semester immediately following, e.g., incomplete work for the fall semester must be completed by the end of the first six weeks of the spring semester following; incomplete work for the spring semester must be completed by the end of the first six weeks of the following fall semester.
+An I grade must be removed no later than the end of the first six weeks of the semester immediately following, e.g., incomplete work for the fall semester must be completed by the end of the first six weeks of the spring semester following: incomplete work for the spring semester must be completed by the end of the first six weeks of the following fall semester.
 Incomplete work for either summer session must be completed by the end of the first six weeks of the following fall semester.
 Under extenuating circumstances, the Office of Graduate Studies may approve extensions to these time limits if requested to do so in writing by the instructor.